horse1asia/UI-Components/readme.txt

 <<<<<<< HEAD
-This is just a quick Bootstrap starter kit for kicking starting a front-end web development project.
-Version: 3.3.4 of Bootstrap
+UI Components - Experiements for building UI for web applications Uses Version: 3.3.4 of Bootstrap
 =======

 April 19, 2015